 Registered Charity No. 1073653

-Monthly Group Meetings are held at St. Lawrence's Church Hall, Lawrence Street, York, YO10 3WP, from September to April inc. Car parking is available to the rear, accessed via the driveway on the left hand side.
+York Area Group Meetings are held at St. Lawrence's Church Hall, Lawrence Street, York, YO10 3WP, in Autumn/Winter/Spring.
+Car parking is available to the rear, accessed via the driveway on the left hand side.

 A buffet lunch is kindly provided by the Church, for which a voluntary donation is suggested.
 Also, there is a raffle, drawn in the interval, for a book generally on a railway or related subject, the cost being £1 for 5 tickets.